-Hidden away off a quiet courtyard in the heart of the capitol's bustling shopping district, you'll find the calm oasis of Tortus Copenhagen.
-Here, housed in a 19th century truss-style building, master potters Eric Landon and Karin Blach Nielsen follow a century-old tradition of Danish ceramics to create one-of-a-kind pieces that are utterly timeless.
+Hidden off a quiet courtyard in the heart of Copenhagen's bustling shopping district, you'll find the calm oasis of Tortus Copenhagen.
+Here, housed in a 19th-century truss-style building, master potters Eric Landon and Karin Blach Nielsen follow a century-old tradition of Danish ceramics, creating timeless vessels the old-fashioned way, methodically, at their own humble pace.

 Above: Dramatically proportioned, yet with a clean silhouette, Tortus's bowls await the glazing process.

 Above: Master potter and designer Eric Landon sits in the studio's doorway, which opens onto the sunlit courtyard.
-Working with ceramics since he was sixteen, Landon graduated from the Danish School of Design and has received a number of awards for his work.
+A graduate of the Danish School of Design, he's been working with ceramics since he was 16 and has received a number of awards for his work.

-Above: The finished vessels of Tortus represent "a seamless dialogue between design and process."
+Above: Tortus's finished vessels represent "a seamless dialogue between design and process."

-Above: Finished vessels are for sale from the minimal showroom at one end of the studio.
-You may also purchase Tortus's pieces via their online shop.
+Above: The ceramics are for sale in a minimal showroom at one end of the studio.
+You can also purchase Tortus's piece at their online shop, Selected by Tortus.

-Above: A detail of Karin's richly layered glaze.
+Above: A detail of one of Karin's richly layered glazes.

-Above: A serene and stately pot from Tortus's fluted collection is a fine example of Tortus's mix of traditional craft and modern form.
+Above: A serene and stately pot from Tortus's fluted collection, a prime example of the studio's mix of traditional craft and modern form.

-Above: If you have a couple minutes, I strongly suggest that you witness the creative process in action in the video shot from a very unexpected perspective.
+Witness Tortus's creative process in action in a video shot from a very unexpected perspective.